๐Ÿ“Š Database Profilingยถ

 ๐ŸŽฏ Overviewยถ

-• Type-Specific Profiling - Numeric, date, and string analysis
+• Type-specific profiling - Numeric, date, and string analysis

-• Semantic Type Inference - Automatic detection of emails, phones, URLs, etc.
+• Semantic type inference - Automatic detection of emails, phones, URLs, etc.

-• Data Quality Scoring - Multi-dimensional quality assessment
+• Data quality scoring - Multi-dimensional quality assessment

-• LSH Similarity - Locality-sensitive hashing for column similarity
+• LSH similarity - Locality-sensitive hashing for column similarity

 ๐Ÿš€ Quick Startยถ